lewagon/dotfiles/03-AR-Database/02-SQL-CRUD/04-MVC-HackerNews/README.md

 ## Background & Objectives

-In the previous exercices, we carefully built method directly into our model class, `Post`.
+In the previous exercises, we carefully built method directly into our model class, `Post`.
 This way, we don't need any `Repository` class like when we were storing data into a CSV, the model class handles directly the relation with the database.
 Great isn't it?